alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 * surveillance equipment

-You’ll need a licence for information or services in any form.
-For example print, email, telephone, text message or electronic file transfers or carrying a laptop abroad containing information about controlled technology.

 $CTA

 Even if your item isn't on the list, you must apply for a licence if the government tells you that you need one.